sperrow/sperrow.github.io/_posts/2024-5-09-spotipi-lyrics.md

 <img src="{% link assets/images/spotipi-lyrics/rpi-bonnet.jpg %}" alt="bonnet connected to raspberry pi" />

 Shut down your Pi and remove power.
-Plug the Bonnet on so all the 2x20 pins go into the GPIO header.
+Plug the bonnet on so all the 2x20 pins go into the GPIO header.

 ### 2. Connect matrix power cable to terminal block